-10 THINGS that may surprise you about hospice care
+10 things that may surprise you about hospice care

-"Hospice" is a word most people have heard, but few know much about it unless they have had a direct experience with hospice care with a friend or family member.
-For many, what they learn about hospice care is comforting - even surprising - and they come to feel that it is the right option and the right care at the right time.
+"Hospice" is a word most people have heard, but few know much about it.
+Unless you have had a direct experience with hospice care with a friend or family member, you may not understand the benefits that hospice care offers.
+For many, when they learn about hospice care it is comforting even surprising-and they come to feel that it is the right option and the right care at the right time.